ibm-cloud-docs/vmwaresolutions/vcenter/vc_reassigningprimarycluster.md

 1. {{site.data.content.ol-intro-ui-vcfclassic}}
 2. In the **{{site.data.keyword.vcf-classic}}** table, click the instance that contains the primary cluster that you want to reassign.
 3. Click the **Infrastructure** tab and click **Reassign primary cluster** on the upper right of the **Clusters** table.
-4. On the Reassign primary cluster side pane, the original primary cluster is preselected.
+4. On the **Reassign primary cluster** pane, the original primary cluster is preselected.
 Verify that both the new primary cluster and the original primary cluster show a status of **Available**.
 5. Select the new cluster that you want to assign as the primary cluster.
 The list shows only the new clusters that meet the following conditions, which are required for a successful reassignment:
     * Must have vSAN storage.
     * Must be on the same VLANs as the original primary cluster.